jroyalty07/dsi-sea-week10-1.3/readme.md

 - Exercise 3: multi step jobs
 - Exercise 4: Setup and teardown of tasks
 - Exercise 5: Counters

-**Bonus:**

-- Putting it all together: find top 15 most frequent words for all books
+- Exercise 6: Find top 15 most frequent words for all books
-- Use NLTK to recognize a book from the most frequent words
+- Exercise 7: Use NLTK to recognize a book from the most frequent words

 #### Starter code